cityhubla/git_your_map_here/getgitgot.md

 ##What is the Terminal?

+Do you recall the days of DOS?
+When you turned on the desktop and the screen was not a high resolution lavender nebula but just black & the text was "ugh i've been slimed!" green?
+That was the terminal.
+It's still there, hiding behind your flip clock screensaver & your desktop widgets.

-Windows --> cmd.exe
+* Windows --> cmd.exe

-Mac --> Terminal
+* Mac --> Terminal

 Directory === Folder